cloud-agnost/agnost-website/docs/application-development/message-queue.md

 ---
-sidebar_position: 4
+sidebar_position: 6
 ---

 import ImageSwitcher from "@theme/ImageSwitcher" import ilCss from "../../src/css/illustration.module.css"

-# Working with Message Queues
+# Message Queues

 In many cases, you might want to process tasks asynchronously outside of the main application flow.
 This is especially true for tasks that are